RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

 }
 ```

 We are done with defining some questions to be scheduled.

-The section <a href="#Setup">Setup Questions</a> will then ensure that some important parameters are set correctly and that these questions are actually scheduled to appear once the parameters are set.
+So how do we now ensure that these questions will appear?
+When the experiment stage is started using the [action 'startStage'](#span-idactions-actions-span), all of the questions that are defined to appear for that schedule will be appropriately scheduled.

 Feel free to skip over the following subsection on conditionless scheduled questions if your experiment has conditions, as it may not pertain to you.

+The following section, <a href="#Setup">Setup Questions</a>, will then ensure that you set some important parameters are set correctly so that your experiment runs smoothly.

 ### Detour: Conditionless Scheduled Questions